Introduction

 Comparison:

 - TYPO3: One installation.
-Centralised management.
-Each site is independent but with resource sharing.
+Central management.
+Each site independent, but with resource sharing.

-- WordPress: Either separate installations (a maintenance nightmare) or multisite with compromises.
+- WordPress: Either separate installations (maintenance nightmare) or multisite with compromises.

-If the data model fits, features scale seamlessly.
+When the data model fits, features scale effortlessly.
 Multilingualism?
-Of course.
+Naturally.
 50 sites?
 No problem.
 100,000 pages?
 TYPO3 was built for that.

 Frontend Editing: The Achilles Heel of TYPO3

-And now we come to a point that confuses me: TYPO3 does not have frontend editing in its base system.
+And now we come to a point that puzzles me: TYPO3 does not have frontend editing in its basic system.

-The names for it are varied – frontend editing, easy editing, inline editing, direct editing, WYSIWYG editing – but the goal is always the same: optimised UX for users who want to edit content directly on the page instead of via a separate backend interface.
+The names for it are diverse – Frontend Editing, Easy Editing, Inline Editing, Direct Editing, WYSIWYG Editing – but the goal is always the same: Optimised UX for users who want to edit content directly on the page, rather than via a separate backend interface.

 The Frontend Editing Strength of WordPress